 Read those interactive signages found all over the park.
 They offer a lot of information about the significance that enriches our knowledge and appreciation for things that we might otherwise take for granted.

-I hope this blog serves to whet your interest in the park and guide you in your planning a visit.
+I hope this blog serves to whet your interest in the park and guide you in planning a visit.
 Have fun! ~

 3 lanes of a highway, that’s huge!

-Where To Stay
+Where To Eat

 Restaurants Outside The Park